Best Fishing Float Tubes Under $250

 Additional storage is available on the rear of the backrest in the large mesh stuff pocket, which features a drawcord closure and two interior zip pockets.
 Other beneficial details include the mesh stripping apron with fish ruler.
 A rugged PVC bottom provides abrasion resistance and safeguards from puncture.
 The Cumberland also includes adjustable backpacking shoulder straps.
 Classic Accessories rates the Cumberland for up to 350 lbs.

-The online reviews for the Classic Accessories Cumberland are overwhelmingly positive, with 95% of the reviewers giving it 4 or 5 stars.
-Phrases like “light and very portable to hike with”, “maneuvers with ease”, and “built like a tank” are common accolades of this great float tube.
+The online reviews for the Classic Accessories Cumberland float tube are overwhelmingly positive, with 95% of the reviewers giving it 4 or 5 stars.
+Phrases like “light and very portable to hike with”, “maneuvers with ease”, and “built like a tank” are common accolades and easily make this one of the best float tubes for the money.

 The Fishcat 4 comes with a thick foam seat with an adjustable foam backrest.
 Outcast has provided the option to swap out the foam seat for an inflatable seat if desired.